Chart Color Schemes

 Griffith is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Griffith, as per the latest Census evaluation, 80.7% of dwellings were houses, with 19.3% being semi-detached homes, apartments, or other types.
-This contrasts with Non-Metro NSW's 87.5% houses and 12.6% other dwellings.
+In Griffith, as per the latest Census evaluation, 80.7% of dwellings were houses, with the remaining 19.3% comprising semi-detached homes, apartments, and other types.
+This compares to Non-Metro NSW's 87.5% houses and 12.6% other dwellings.
 Home ownership in Griffith stood at 32.8%, with mortgaged dwellings at 29.3% and rented ones at 37.9%.
-The median monthly mortgage repayment was $1,500, higher than Non-Metro NSW's average of $1,300.
-The median weekly rent in Griffith was $300, compared to Non-Metro NSW's $250.
-Nationally, Griffith's mortgage repayments were lower at $1,500 versus the Australian average of $1,863, and rents were lower at $300 compared to the national figure of $375.
+The median monthly mortgage repayment in the area was $1,500, higher than Non-Metro NSW's average of $1,300.
+The median weekly rent figure in Griffith was $300, compared to Non-Metro NSW's $250.
+Nationally, Griffith's mortgage repayments were lower at $1,500 compared to the Australian average of $1,863, and rents were also lower at $300 versus the national figure of $375.

 Frequently Asked Questions - Housing